learnk8s/learnk8s.io/src/custom-authentication/content.md

 > Instead of specifying the kubeconfig file with the `--kubeconfig` flag for every command, you may also set the [`KUBECONFIG`](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/#the-kubeconfig-environment-variable) environment variable.

-You almost reached the end: you created a Kubernetes cluster and configured it to use the Webhook Token authentication plugin with your custom webhook token authentication service.
+You already got very far — you created a Kubernetes cluster and configured it to use the Webhook Token authentication plugin with your custom webhook token authentication service.

 _It's time to test if your custom authentication method works as expected!_